 Dressing out for PE is mandatory.
 This is for hygiene and safety purposes.
-This priority is included in our Physical Education standards as provided by the Texas Education Agency in the form of the Texas Essential Knowledge and Skills (TEKS) (See PE TEKS 5B).
+This priority is included in our TEKS (5B).
 Students are expected to bring athletic clothing to change into each day for PE class.
 Students should not stay in the clothing they wore to school during PE.

+For campuses that offer a uniform for sale:

-It is not required for students to purchase a school PE uniform.
-Campuses offer PE uniforms for families to purchase to ensure they have easy access to athletic clothing that is in compliance with the dress code as well as working to create a team atmosphere with school logos and colors on the uniforms available.
-If a family prefers to purchase their own uniform, they can do so as long as it meets the requirements below:
+Campuses offer PE uniforms to families for purchase to ensure that they have easy access to athletic clothing that is in dress code.
+It is not mandatory for students to purchase from the school.